 Distributed Energy Resources

 For more than a century, the role of buildings in the energy sector has been only of consumers.
-However, technologies like photovoltaic panels and wind turbines have allowed them to become small-scale producers.
-It is also possible to store energy and consume it when the associated savings are higher, and there is a broad range of storage technologies:
+However, technologies like solar panels and wind turbines have allowed them to become small-scale producers.
+Renewable generation systems can be combined with energy storage technologies, which ensure power supply even when there is no generation:

-Hydrogen electrolysis and fuel cells, which can provide both electricity and heating
+- Hydrogen electrolysis and fuel cells, which provide both electricity and heating

 The Internet of Things and Visible Light Communication

-Internet connectivity is expanding beyond computers and mobile devices, and web connectivity is now available for lighting installations, HVAC equipment and other building systems.
-In addition, LED lighting will soon develop communication capabilities, where data is transmitted with light pulses instead of Wi-Fi signals, a concept called Visible Light Communication (VLC).
-The potential of VLC is significant: data transmission will become orders of magnitude faster.
+The Internet is expanding beyond computers and mobile devices, and connectivity is included in devices like air conditioners and lighting fixtures.
+LED lighting will soon include communication capabilities, where data is transmitted with light pulses instead of Wi-Fi signals - this concept is called Visible Light Communication (VLC).
+This is a promising technology, since light pulses can transmit data faster than WiFi signals.

-With technologies like VLC and the IoT, the number of interactions between building systems will increase substantially, and the design process will require a BIM approach, which is possible with Revit.
+With technologies like VLC and the IoT, the number of interactions between building systems will increase substantially.
+These systems can be designed more easily with a BIM approach, which is possible with Revit.

 AutoCAD and Revit are both powerful engineering tools, commonly viewed as competing products.
-By mastering both, however, an engineering firm is better equipped to take on projects of any type.
-The cloud computing features added to the latest versions of these programs make teamwork even easier, allowing long-distance collaboration and eliminating the hassle of distributing project files through e-mail or portable memory drives.
+By deploying both software solutions, an engineering firm is better equipped for projects of any type.
+The cloud computing features in the latest versions of these programs make teamwork easier, allowing long-distance collaboration and eliminating the hassle of distributing project files through email or USB drives.